 Use Scholastic bonus points if you have them to purchase a few $1 books to have as extras.
 Clean out your classroom library and ask parents to send in unwanted books from home.
 Grab this FREE Holiday Book Exchange Parent Letter to get you started.

 I adore any and all versions of The Gingerbread Man.
 One of the highlights each December in my classroom is a month long gingerbread theme.
 With so many variations available, comparing our favorite versions of The Gingerbread Man helps me turn my readers into thinkers!
 These familiar stories provide a multitude of opportunities to analyze characters, compare story elements and determine the central message in a lot of fun ways.

-Click here to visit this post and download the FREE story elements charts so you can compare your own favorite versions.
+Click here to get these FREE story elements charts so you can compare your favorite versions.